AI-Santiago/Lockdown-Plus-Plus/README.md

 ## Q&A

-If you have any questions, you can either open an issue or contact me (thuang374@gatech.edu), and I will reply as soon as I see the issue or email.
+If you have any questions, you can either open an issue.

 ## Acknowledgment
 The codebase is modified and adapted from one of our baselines [RLR](https://github.com/TinfoilHat0/Defending-Against-Backdoors-with-Robust-Learning-Rate).